spatie/laravel-csp/README.md

 ### Integration with Vite

-When building assets, Laravel's Vite plugin can [generate a nonce](https://laravel.com/docs/9.x/vite#content-security-policy-csp-nonce) that you can retrieve with `Vite::useNonce`.
+When building assets, Laravel's Vite plugin can [generate a nonce](https://laravel.com/docs/9.x/vite#content-security-policy-csp-nonce) that you can retrieve with `Vite::useCspNonce`.
 You can use in your own `NonceGenerator`.

 ```php
 namespace App\Support;